devlanger/Reactivities/README.md

 # Goals
 - Learn ASP.NET workflow, configuration and components
-- Get used to the proper architecture of the project
+- Use Clean architecture
+- Use CQRS and Mediator pattern
 - Play around and learn SQL in-depth

 # Tech Stack